-A team/competitor that does not compete in an event (DNF) shall receive a flat 5 points.
+A team/competitor that does not compete in an event or Did Not Finish (DNF) shall receive 5 points.

-Eligibility for competition in the State Tournament of Champions (TOC) shall be determined by total accumulated points during the year immediately preceding the TOC.
+Eligibility for competition in the State Tournament of Champions (TOC) shall be determined by total accumulated regular season points during the year upon conclusion of the Regular Season.

+The club will conduct a Tournament of Champions (TOC) upon conclusion of the regular season.
+The top 6 teams based upon points earned in the regular season will be allowed to fish the TOC.
+The TOC is a club designated “FUN” tournament, with cash prizes and a plaque awarded to the top finishers.
+All applicable regular season club rules apply to this tournament.

 XI.
 Boat Equipment/Requirements and Safety